Executioner55/Batch-Trojan/README.md

 ### Other
 #### 	- Check for Internet Connection

-### Note : More Feature's will be Listed and come with Update's
+### Note : More Feature's will be Listed and come with Update's.